top of page

 Ensure that your child has access to their preferred foods during meals.
 The volume of preferred foods should be your first priority.
 Remember, "fed is best," and ensuring your child eats is crucial.

-Tools for Fussy Eaters #2: Encourage Food Play - Exploring with Senses
+Tools for Fussy Eaters No. 2: Encourage Food Play - Exploring with Senses

 Contrary to the conventional wisdom of not playing with food, allowing kids to explore their meals can actually promote food acceptance.
 Here's how: